 The two nations have several ongoing aerospace projects already, involving spacecraft and spacecraft component manufacture, forecasting hurricanes, and other space age concepts.

 America and Japan initially joined forces to build a debris elimination air fleet, concerned about the amount of near-Earth orbit debris has been accumulated in that part of the atmosphere after decades of aerospace related missions since the 1950s.
 That mission is still vital for ensuring the safety of future aerospace missions by all nations of Earth.

-Much speculation involves the likely notion that the new fleet will also patrol the upper atmosphere (near-Earth outer space) beginning in 2017.
-TV's Space Patrol of the 1950s seems now a reality and it is certain to reach out towards Mars.
+Much speculation involves the likely possibility that the new fleet will also patrol the upper atmosphere (near-Earth outer space).
+TV's Space Patrol of the 1950s seems now a reality and Netflix's Space Force carries on the tradition in the 21st century.

 Another main goal will be monitoring military activity in space, information that will also be shared with the U.S. Strategic Command.
 In other words, this is our first step into a truly militarized space.— Kelsey-Campbell Dollaghan 8/4/2014